 Billed as a “companion piece” to the 1970s Bicentennial carousel horse Ticonderoga is the probably-1990 Carousel Pony ‘Patriot’ at 12.5” high.
 He is yet another limited edition of 750 that inexplicably remained at that declared level although never close to completed before the studio shut down.
 His initial pricing was $1650 and he actually remained the lowest-MSRP carousel horse at the end ($2395.)

-The final Cybis carousel horse w2as part of their later ‘Carousel II’ series introduced in the late 1900s which is an open (non-limited) edition series of five small animals that can also fit onto a specially designed base sold separately.
-The Carousel II Pony is 9” tall and was last priced at $795.
+The final Cybis carousel horse was part of their later ‘Carousel II’ series introduced in the late 1900s which is an open (non-limited) edition series of five small animals that can also fit onto a specially designed base sold separately.
+The Carousel II Pony is 9” tall and originally sold for $675.
 All of the Carousel II figures are shown in Carousel Animals.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.